contrarybaton60/Terraria-on-AppImage/README.md

 [Desktop Entry]
 Type=Application
 Name=Terraria
-Icon=iconname
+Icon=puticonnamehere
 Categories=Game;
 ```
 # Icons

-use whatever icon you want to use and put it in your AppDir folder.
+Use whatever and move it to the AppDir folder.

-Please note that if you put your icon name in `Icon=` in your .desktop file, it should not have the file extension.
+Note that the icon name shouldn't have the file extension in the .desktop file.

 # "Compiling" the AppImage

-Download the latest version of [appimagetool](https://github.com/AppImage/appimagetool/releases)
+Download the latest version of [appimagetool](https://github.com/AppImage/appimagetool/releases).

-run the following command:
+run the following command: `ARCH=x86_64 '~/pathto/appimagetool-x86_64.AppImage' '~/pathto/Terraria.AppDir'`

-`ARCH=x86_64 '/pathto/appimagetool-x86_64.AppImage' '/pathto/Terraria.AppDir'`

-Replace "pathto" to the path where appimagetool and Terraria.AppDir is located
+Replace "pathto" to the path where appimagetool and Terraria.AppDir is located, then run it.

-now run it!

 Now test if it's working, if it does, now you have a portable Terraria!